Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

-The discrepancy between the obvious probabilistic interpretation of the relative motion and the strong functional analytic flavor from \eqref{def:DBG} should raise the question of whether Feynman--Kac formulas for $\{P^\beta_t\}$ exist.
-In this direction, the physical interpretation of the Hamiltonian $\ms L$ is most natural to start with.
-This is by mollifying its delta potential, an approximation scheme for $\{P^\beta_t\}$ already in \cite[Theorem~2.4 on p.95]{AGHH:2D}.
-Specifically, this scheme in \cite{AGHH:2D} considers \emph{weakly attractive} Hamiltonians $-\Delta_z-\Lambda_\vep\phi_\vep$ for $\vep\searrow 0$ such that
+The discrepancy between the obvious probabilistic interpretation of the relative motion and the strong functional analytic flavor from \eqref{def:DBG} should raise the question of whether the Feynman--Kac formula for $\{P^\beta_t\}$ may exist. ($\{P^\beta_t\}$ is not Markovian or sub-Markovian since $P^\beta_t\1>1$ for $t>0$.)
+On the other hand, the physical interpretation of the Hamiltonian $\ms L$ is most natural to start with.
+This suggests mollifying the delta-function potential, which is an approximation scheme for $\{P^\beta_t\}$ established in \cite{AGHH:2D}.
+Specifically, \cite{AGHH:2D} considers the \emph{weakly attractive} Hamiltonians